joshtynjala/building-adobe-air-applications/developing-air-applications-for-mobile-devices/packaging-a-mobile-air-application/android-apk-packages.md

 Type the entire command on a single line; line breaks in the above example are only present to make it easier to read.
-Also, the example assumes that the path to the ADT tool is on your command-line shell’s path definition.
+Also, the example assumes that the path to the ADT tool is on your command-line shell's path definition.
 (See [Path environment variables](WSfffb011ac560372f-71994050128cca87097-8000.html) for help.)